History of Reggie Miller in Timeline

 1986: All-American Honors

-In 1986, as a junior, Reggie Miller earned third-team All-American honors while playing college basketball for the UCLA Bruins.
+In 1986, Reggie Miller earned third-team All-American honors as a junior while playing college basketball for the UCLA Bruins.

 1986: All-Pac-10 Selection

-1986: Three-Point Field Goal Added
+1986: Three-Point Field Goal Introduction

-January 24, 1987: Game-Winning Shot vs Notre Dame
+January 24, 1987: Game-Winning Shot Against Notre Dame

-February 28, 1987: 33 Points vs Louisville
+February 28, 1987: Record-Breaking Performance Against Louisville

 1987: Final College Game